 Untimely Breach of Contract Claims Against the Government Thrown Out By Court On Appeal

 Contractors can lose millions of dollars if a breach of contract claims against the government are not filed at the proper time.
-In TPL, the Court of Federal Claims simply lacked jurisdiction because the contractor had not first raised its breach of contract claims at the contracting officer level.
+In TPL, the Court of Federal Claims simply lacked jurisdiction because the contractor had not first raised its breach claims at the contracting officer level.

 - Preparation and documentation are essential when submitting your package to the government.

 - Consider potential counter claims by the Agency while assessing your case.

 - Part of filing breach of contract claims against the government is to keep your right to appeal at the initial stages.

 - You cannot raise new claims on appeal.

 In TPL, the government filed a motion for summary judgment because the Court lacked jurisdiction to consider TPL’s defenses.
 TPL did not file a contract claim or otherwise raise the breach of contract defenses before the contracting officer.

 Defending Breach of Contract Claims Against Contractors by the Government